-Impacts on bats that can arise from the proposed activities Bats Roosting habitats Commuting and foraging habitats Physical disturbance Noise Modification of access points Modification of commuting disturbance through, for to roost either physically or or foraging habitats either example, increased human through, for example, lighting physically or through presence or the use of noise- or removal of vegetation disturbance, e.g. light spill/ generating equipment.
-Modification of roost either noise Lighting disturbance. physically, for example by Severance of commuting Injury/ mortality (e.g. in roost roof removal, or through, for routes (fragmentation) during destruction or collision example, changed Loss of foraging habitats with traffic. temperature, humidity, ventilation or lighting regime Loss of roost
+Impacts on bats that can arise from the proposed activities Bats Roosting habitats Commuting and foraging habitats Physical disturbance Noise Modification of access points to Modification of commuting or disturbance through, for roost either physically of foraging habitats either physically example, increased human through, for example, lighting or or through disturbance, e.g. light presence or the use of noise- removal of vegetation spill/ noise generating equipment.
+Modification of roost either Severance of commuting routes Lighting disturbance. physically, for example by roof (fragmentation) Injury/ mortality (e.g. in roost during destruction or collision with traffic. removal, or through, for example, changed temperature, humidity, ventilation or lighting Loss of foraging habitat regime Loss of roosts